Thom-kauf/RowReductionAlgorithm/README.md

 The Interactive Row Reduction Algorithm Calculator is a .NET MAUI application, built with a combination of C# and XML.

-The goal of this project is to build a useful application, but more importantly to practice event driven programming.
+The goal of this project is to build a useful application for linear algebra, but more importantly to practice event driven programming and building desktop applications.

 ### How to use